50 Concrete Patio Ideas

 There are some really cool ways of pulling this look off, and you should check out the ideas below to develop a plan as to what you’d like your patio to look like.
 Individual pads can be poured separately, anywhere from a few inches to a few feet apart.
 What this does is allow you to use stones, gravel, or grass to create borders around the pads and frame them in place.
 These pads provide flat surfaces for chairs and tables to sit on without rocking, but also create some visual interest between the pads to help your patio stand out.

 Aside from pouring individual pads, you can also use concrete pavers to accomplish something similar.
 Pavers come in various shapes and sizes, so you should be able to find something that works for your design idea.
 The downside is that large pavers can be very heavy, so line up some help or throw on your back brace before you dig in.

-8. Concrete Pool Patio Ideas
+8. Designing a Dream Pool Patio

 A backyard patio and pool are meant for parties, barbecues, and hot-day hangouts.
 Being able to take a dip in the pool is a great way to cool off and keep the party going when the sun’s beating down.
 By creating a backyard pool and concrete patio space, you and your guests will be able to enjoy the ideal summer oasis.